sraddepalli/sraddepalli/README.md

 I'm **[Srinivasa Raju](https://www.linkedin.com/in/sraddepalli/)** ; You can call me - **Srinivas**.

-• Having 15+ years of professional experience in IT with Masters education (MCA).
+• Having 16 years of professional experience in IT with Masters education (MCA) in Computer Science.

 • Working as **Enterprise Architect / Platform Engineering Lead** - Cloud, Security, Data, AI, ML, Generative AI & Prompt Engineering.